 One of the biggest disrupters in digital transformation, which you’ll hear about everywhere, is the use of connected devices; be that intelligent chips, Bluetooth tags, beacons or internet-enabled objects.

 For the logistics and retail industry, transformation to a digital supply chain rests heavily on the IoT, including the use of smart devices for consignment tracking and tags to assess local environments.
 Similarly to employee location tracking, we can use smart chips to track objects and products, whether that’s a consumer package out for delivery or a power tool on a construction site.
 Giving businesses automated notifications when an item leaves a secure zone, has been damaged or simply to track its activity.

 The use of connected devices allows you to manage automation better than ever.
 Whether that’s automatically logging an employee into a system when they enter a specific office or performing intelligent actions.
 Such as passing information onto the next connected device or sending notifications to your customer.

 Using this type of technology will produce huge amounts of data.
-So it’s important that the data is not only protected and managed sufficiently, but moved between systems and devices seamlessly.
+So, it’s important that not only is the data protected and managed sufficiently but, moved between systems and devices seamlessly.
 You’ll need to create an IT structure that supports data movement and prepares you for digital transformation.
 It’s true that we don’t know what technology tomorrow brings us, but we can prepare ourselves for what’s to come.